-From the time of the AGM in 2017 the Board has consisted of seven AGMelected members without deputies and two employee members with one deputy.
+From the time of the AGM in 2018 the Board has consisted of seven AGM-elected members without deputies and two employee members with one deputy.
 The Chairman of the Board since the AGM 2016 is Christian Paulsson.
-The other Members of the Board are Mikael Ekdahl (vice chairman), Håkan Gunnarsson, Stéphane Hamelin, Eric Joan, Stefan Lager and Helena Persson.
+The other Members of the Board are Mikael Ekdahl (vice chairman), Håkan Gunnarsson up until September 12th 2018, Stéphane Hamelin, Eric Joan, Stefan Lager and Helena Persson.

 The Board of Directors has appointed from among their number two committees: the Audit Committee and Remuneration Committee.